Assessment for Learning

 Reading, Writing, SPaG, Maths

 Here at St Thomas of Canterbury, we have a robust assessment and tracking system, which reflects the National Curriculum 2014, and uses a carefully planned combination of formative and summative assessment.
-Following a transitional phase in 2014-15, we have moved away from the old assessment system of levels, and for the start of the academic year 2015-16, we have a system based on end of year expectations across all year groups.
+We have a system based on end of year expectations across all year groups.

 At St Thomas of Canterbury, we use STAT (School Tracking & Assessment Tool) Sheffield for Reading, Writing, SPaG (Spelling, Punctuation and Grammar) and Mathematics to track children's progress, without levels.
 These are available using the links below.
 For each year group, there is a set of Age Related Expectations (ARE’s) for a child to meet.
 These are a set of statements which clearly outline the skills and knowledge that a child should achieve by the end of a particular year.

 Assessments are carried out termly, using the Sheffield STAT materials:

 - Assessment Point 1 - Autumn 2 - after 12 weeks teaching – Children at expected standard should be assessed as ENTERING